20abdullahib/digital-library/README.md

 ## Live Demo

-Check out the live demo of the Digital Library Project at [magicteam.live](https://magicteam.live/).
+Check out the live demo of the Digital Library Project at [Digital Library](https://magicteam.live/).
 Experience the features and functionality of the digital library system in action and explore its capabilities.

 ## Getting Started